Policies

 - Emory sets her fees to be affordable to most and commensurate with professional fees for psychotherapy and parent consulting in the Washington, D.C. area.

-- Session fees include follow-up letters and phone calls.
+- Session fees include follow-up letters and phone calls up to 20 minutes.

 - Emory has always reserved 20% of her practice for clients who cannot afford to pay her full fee.
-There is currently a several month waiting list to see her for a reduced or no-fee.
+There is usually a waiting list to see her for a reduced or no-fee.

 Payment: